lonsbio/lsp_modification_analysis/README.md

 ## Modifictions

 Functions to modify sequences based on SignalP output are included in `protein_variation_functions.py`.
 A command line wrapper to process sequence files with these functions is in `modify_sequence.py`.
+Requires `signalp` to be installed.